fajarnugraha/draft-auto-scale/REQUIREMENT.md

 - **Declarative Configuration:** The auto-scaling policies should be definable in a declarative format (e.g., YAML, JSON) to enable infrastructure-as-code practices.
 - **API and CLI Access:** The platform must provide a comprehensive API and command-line interface (CLI) for managing auto-scaling configurations.
 - **Monitoring and Logging:** The platform must provide detailed monitoring and logging of auto-scaling events to allow for auditing and troubleshooting.

+## 4. Case Examples

+### 4.1.
+Online Shop Flash Sale

+This use case describes an online retail store preparing for a flash sale event.

+- **Scenario:** A flash sale is scheduled to start at a specific time (e.g., Friday at 8:00 PM) and last for one hour.
+The expected traffic is 100 times the normal load.
+- **Requirement:** The system must handle the massive, sudden surge in traffic without impacting user experience.
+Customers should not experience slow loading times or be unable to access the site.

+- **Implementation Requirements:**
+    - **Proactive Scheduled Scaling:** The platform must support a scheduled scaling mechanism to pre-warm the environment.
+The number of container instances should be significantly increased *before* the sale begins to handle the anticipated load.
+    - **Reactive Scaling during the Event:** During the sale, the system must still be able to react to unexpected traffic spikes.
+        - **Threshold:** A reactive scale-up should be triggered if the average CPU utilization exceeds a sensible threshold (e.g., 75%).
+        - **Time-to-React:** The time from when the threshold is breached to when new container instances are ready to serve traffic must be very short (e.g., under 2 minutes) to prevent service degradation.
+    - **Scheduled Scale-Down:** To optimize costs, the system must automatically scale down to normal levels after the event is over.